LiteLDev/LeviLamina/docs/en_US/Development/GameAPI/Command.md

     | `PermType.GameMasters` | Only the OP can execute the command.     |
     | `PermType.Console`     | Only the console can execute the command. |

-    Defaults to `PermType.Any`, indicating that anyone can execute the command.
+    Defaults to `PermType.GameMasters`, indicating that anyone can execute the command.
   - flag : `Integer`
     (Optional parameter) Default value is `0x80`
     At present, you can directly press this input, and related modifications will be made in the future.